 TOLL FREE: 1-877-444-3668

-Physicians at The Foot Institute – Red Deer specialize in the medical and surgical treatment of the ankle and foot.
-Foot Institute Podiatrists spend an average of ten years in learning, the first 4 years in undergraduate studies to acquire a Bachelors Degree, and the following 4 years in Medical School to secure a Podiatric Medical Degree.
-Podiatric Medical School is similar to usual medical school and in point of fact several podiatry programs are located within these academic institutions.
-After achieving a Podiatric Medial Degree, Physicians at the Foot Institute complete a hospital "internship" or residency for another 1 - 3 years.
+Podiatrists at The Foot Institute – Red Deer concentrate on the medical and surgical treatment of the ankle and foot.
+Foot Institute Podiatrists spend around ten years in higher education, the first 4 years in undergraduate studies to obtain a Bachelors Degree, and the second four years in Medical School to obtain a Podiatric Medical Degree.
+Podiatric Medical School is similar to regular medical school and in fact several podiatry programs are located inside these schools.
+Upon achieving a Podiatric Medial Degree, Doctors at the Foot Institute finish a hospital "internship" or residency for another one to three years.

-Doctors at the Foot Institute furthermore have an extensive practical knowledge and understanding of biomechanics, which is the study of the forces which the legs and feet receive as we walk, run or perform other activities.
-Knowing biomechanics and gait peculiarities empowers a Podiatrist to design footwear and orthotics which can offer pain relief and help prevent many complications which the feet usually encounter.
+Doctors at the Foot Institute likewise have a comprehensive practical knowledge and understanding of biomechanics, which is the study of the forces which the feet and legs endure as we walk, run or carry out other activities.
+Learning about biomechanics and gait problems enables a Podiatric physician to design shoes and orthotics that can offer pain relief and minimize the risk of many complications which the feet frequently encounter.